 Her heart was to serve others, so she was active in Pioneer Drive Baptist Church in various ministries.
 She and her husband were also active in Texas Baptist Church Builders, travelling to Kentucky, Louisiana, Colorado, and Montana along with other places to build churches for small congregations.
 Sandra also volunteered for Meals on Wheels delivering meals to families for several years.
 In addition, she enjoyed visiting people from their church who were hospitalized.

 Sandra was preceded in death by her parents and her older sister, Wretha Frances.
 She is survived by her husband; daughter Rebecca Darnell and husband, Scott; daughter Rachel Henderson and husband Hugh; two grandsons, Drew Henderson and Connor Henderson, and several nieces and nephews.

-The funeral will be held at Pioneer Drive Baptist Church at 10:00 am on Wednesday, May 19, 2021, with a visitation to follow immediately after the service.
+The funeral will be held at Pioneer Drive Baptist Church at 10:00 am on Wednesday, May 19, 2021, with Dr. Jeff Reid and Dr. John Whitten, officiating.
+A visitation will follow immediately after the service.
 Burial will be in the Texas State Veterans Cemetery at Abilene under the direction of The Hamil Family Funeral Home, 6449 Buffalo Gap Rd.